RU09342/lab-2-blinking-leds-nickgorab/Simple Blink/README.md

 ```c
 HIGHZ;
 ```
 is used to disable it.
-This is a macro defined in the config.h header file, and it will disable the high impedance mode for the specified board.
+This is a macro defined in the config.h header file, and it will disable the high impedance mode for the boards that require it.
 For the other boards, it just opeartaes as a no-op.

 The main part of this code is the while loop which toggles the state of the LED.
 ```c